pratikmandge/Collaborative-and-Fun-Story-Creator-API/README.md

    - `python.exe --version` - Python 3.12.4
    - `node.exe --version` - v20.15.0
    - `npm.cmd --version` - 10.7.0
+   - Require `MySQL` database for running backend.
+If not than change the configuration of database `settings.py` to `sqlite`

 3. **Frontend:**
    - `cd frontend`